-- Restricted moorings, which are limited to one vessel that is greater than 6 metres in length and registered or owned by the authority holder.
-This type of mooring is for use by one nominated vessel only.
+- Restricted use buoy moorings that are limited to one vessel that is greater than 6 metres in length and registered or owned by the authority holder (called the stated ship).
+This type of buoy mooring is for use by one particular vessel only.

-- Unrestricted moorings, which are only available for genuine commercial use; for example, government agencies, marine industry, commercial fleet operations, or for those who own more than one commercial vessel.
-No more than one nominated vessel may use the buoy mooring at any one time.
+- Unrestricted use buoy moorings that are only available for genuine commercial use; for example, government agencies, marine industry, commercial fleet operations, or for those who own more than one commercial vessel.
+Only one vessel may use the buoy mooring at any time.

 Buoy Mooring Uses

 The holder of a buoy mooring authority must not carry on a business activity from the approved buoy mooring.
 The buoy mooring must only be used for the storage of the vessel.

 How do I get a buoy mooring?